gbdev/pandocs/src/MBC1.md

 There is a known bad dump of the Mortal Kombat I & II collection around.

-An "MBC1M" compilation cart ROM can be converted into a regular MBC1 ROM by increasing the ROM size to 2 MiB and duplicating each sub-rom - $00-$0F duplicated into $10-$1F, the original $10-$1F placed in $20-$2F and duplicated into $30-$3F and so on.
+An "MBC1M" compilation cart ROM can be converted into a regular MBC1 ROM by increasing the ROM size to 2 MiB and duplicating each sub-ROM - $00-$0F duplicated into $10-$1F, the original $10-$1F placed in $20-$2F and duplicated into $30-$3F and so on.